apollographql/router/NEXT_CHANGELOG.md

   This fix keeps the original http request in `RouterResponse` when there is an error.

+- **add a user-agent header to the studio usage ingress submission** ([PR #773](https://github.com/apollographql/router/pull/773))

+  Requests to Studio now identify the router and its version

 ## 🛠 Maintenance
 - **A faster Query planner** ([PR #768](https://github.com/apollographql/router/pull/768))